JetBrains/Qodana/topics/taint-analysis.md

 The core goal of taint analysis is to determine if unanticipated input can affect program execution in malicious ways.

-Currently, taint analysis is supported by [Qodana for PHP](qodana-php.md).
+Taint analysis is available in the [Qodana for PHP](qodana-php.md) linter starting from version 2023.1 of %product%.

 ## How it works